spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

-<%(Callout type="warn" message="This [pre-alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release of the SpatialOS GDK for Unreal is for evaluation and feedback purposes only, with limited documentation - see the guidance on [Recommended use]({{urlRoot}}/index#recommended-use)")%>

 # Singleton Actors

 Singleton Actors allow a single source of truth for both operations and data across a multi-server simulation.
-They are server-side authoritative [Actors](https://docs.unrealengine.com/en-us/Programming/UnrealArchitecture/Actors) that are restricted to one instantiation on SpatialOS.
+They are server-side authoritative [Unreal Actors](https://docs.unrealengine.com/en-us/Programming/UnrealArchitecture/Actors) that are restricted to one instantiation on SpatialOS.
+For example, if you are implementing a scoreboard, you'd most likely only want there to be one of them in your world.
+Ensuring this behavior in a multi-server paradigm requires a few additional steps which can be easily facilitated through the Singleton Actor.

 There are two kinds of Singleton Actors:

-* **Public Singleton Actors** - Singleton Actors which are replicated to server-workers and client-workers. `GameState` is a Public Singleton Actor.
+* **Public Singleton Actors** - Singleton Actors which are replicated to [server-workers and client-workers]({{urlRoot}/content/glossary#workers).
+[AGameState](https://docs.unrealengine.com/en-US/Gameplay/Framework/GameMode) is a Public Singleton Actor.
-* **Private Singletons** - Singleton Actors which are replicated to server-workers, but not accessible to client-workers. `GameMode` is a Private Singleton Actor.
+* **Private Singleton Actors** - Singleton Actors which are replicated to [server-workers]({{urlRoot}/content/glossary#workers), but not accessible to [client-workers]({{urlRoot}/content/glossary#workers).
+[AGameMode](https://docs.unrealengine.com/en-US/Gameplay/Framework/GameMode) is a Private Singleton Actor.

 You can define any class as a Singleton Actor.
-At the moment the GDK for Unreal only supports Public Singleton Actors.

 Each server-worker should instantiate their own local version of each Singleton Actor.
-For `GameMode` and `GameState`, Unreal Engine does this automatically.
+For `AGameMode` and `AGameState`, Unreal Engine does this automatically.
+Client-workers receive Public Singletons Actors from the server-workers via the normal Actor replication lifecycle.

-Due to Unreal server-workers spawning their own instances of each Singleton Actor, proper replication and authority management of Singleton Actors becomes a bit tricky.
+Due to server-workers spawning their own instances of each Singleton Actor, proper replication and authority management of Singleton Actors becomes a bit tricky.
 To solve this issue, we have introduced the concept of a Global State Manager (GSM) to enable proper replication of Singleton Actors.
-The GSM solves the problem of replicating Singleton Actors by only allowing the server-worker with [authority](https://docs.improbable.io/reference/latest/shared/glossary#read-and-write-access-authority) over the GSM to execute the initial replication of these Actors.
+The GSM solves the problem of replicating Singleton Actors by only allowing the server-worker with [authority]({{urlroot}}/content/glossary#authority) over the GSM to execute the initial replication of these Actors.
 All other server-workers will then link their local Singleton Actors to their respective SpatialOS entity.
+Because of this, you must update your snapshot whenever adding a new Singleton Actor to your project.

 ## Setting up Singleton Actors

 To set up Singleton Actors for your project, you need to:

 1. Register Singleton Actors by tagging them with the `SpatialType=Singleton` class attribute.
-1. Add the generated components to the UnrealWorker worker configuration file.

-## How to tag classes with Singleton Actor identifiers
+If you wish to make them Private Singletons, tag them with the additional `ServerOnly` class attribute.

-The code snippet below shows how to tag a class with the appropriate identifiers.
+The code snippet below shows how to tag a native C++ class with the appropriate Public Singleton identifiers.

 ```
 UCLASS(SpatialType=Singleton)